nchern/notelog/README.md

    - [ ] notelog do attach-open <notename> <attach-name> - opens attach
    - [ ] integrate with search?
 - [ ] (?) note templates
-- [ ] (WONT DO - useless) multiple temporary drafts - when open a draft, this should not be the same file every time
+- [x] (WONT DO - useless) multiple temporary drafts - when open a draft, this should not be the same file every time
+- [x] (WONT DO - useless) refactoring: consider using testing.T.TempDir() in tests instead of manually create / cleanup temp dirs
+    - using testing.TempDir() will unnecessary complicate the current code
 - [x] search
    - [x] add regexp search
    - [x] add colors to output when at tty